microprediction/humpday/README.md

 # humpday

-Assigns [Elo ratings](https://github.com/microprediction/optimizer-elo-ratings/tree/main/results/leaderboards/overall) to global derivative-free Python global optimization "strategies", and presents many different packages in a common calling syntax.
+- Assigns [Elo ratings](https://github.com/microprediction/optimizer-elo-ratings/tree/main/results/leaderboards/overall) to global derivative-free Python global optimization "strategies", and
+- Presents many different packages in a common calling syntax.

 This is intended to take the pain out of choosing a Python global optimizer.